 That's one thing I know for certain.
 Oh . . . here, she leaned towards me suddenly and stuck

 you might as well finish this.

 I sucked on the cigarette.
-Felt the smoke burning all the way down.
+Felt the smoke burn my throat, my lungs, burn me all the way down.

 She sat back, watching me, then shook her head.